CarloShadow/PodiumWebTest/Web Automation/README.md

 ## 📃 Instructions
 ```
-To run PodiumWebTest on a MAC iOS, put the directory of the msedgedriver.exe (Microsft
+To run PodiumWebTest on a MAC iOS, put the directory of the msedgedriver.exe (Microsft Edge WebDriver)
-Edge WebDriver) from your computer.
-The class to put the directory is in the "Suport"
+from your computer on the 14 line of "BaseTest.java" class, it's located in the "Suport" package.
-package and it's named "BaseTest", it's located on the 14 line.
 ```
 ---
 ## 🏃‍♂️Test Runner